Nonverbal communication: Child comprehension

 Boone and Cunningham conducted a study to determine at which age children begin to recognize emotional meaning (happiness, sadness, anger and fear) in expressive body movements.
 The study included 29 adults and 79 children divided into age groups of four-, five- and eight-year-olds.
 The children were shown two clips simultaneously and were asked to point to the one that was expressing the target emotion.
 The results of the study revealed that of the four emotions being tested the 4-year-olds were only able to correctly identify sadness at a rate that was better than chance.
 The 5-year-olds performed better and were able to identify happiness, sadness and fear at better than chance levels.
 The 8-year-olds and adults could correctly identify all four emotions and there was very little difference between the scores of the two groups.
 Between the ages of 4 and 8, nonverbal communication and decoding skills improve dramatically.

+A study was conducted to determine how nonverbal communication and play amongst children, particularly autistic children, affects language development.
+Mundy et al. observed communication amongst groups of autistic children divided by diagnosed mental age from a sample of 16 children.
+The study had observations of how the children played between each other using an assortment of items provided, such as a spoon, doll, toy car, toy telephone, sponge, and more.
+Play development was measured using a checklist of observed "functional acts", or using the toys for functional purposes like pushing a toy car, brushing hair, or feeding a doll with a spoon, and "symbolic acts", or using objects and toys for different purposes aside from their expressed usage, such as using a sponge as play food or using a doll to "drive" the toy car.
+Language development was measured using the Reynell Developmental Language Scales to measure the extent of how the children interact between "social partners", or members of the same studied play group, and the advancement of responding to interaction, initiating interaction, responding to attention being pointed to another object, initiating attention towards another object, responding to behavior regulation, and initiating behavior regulation.

+The study concluded that there was little to no correlation between play and nonverbal communication, concluding in possible further psychological factors such as metacognitive awareness of pretending or delayed imitation within play being possible explanations for play development.
+Little significance with the results of language acquisition was found, opening up discussion and further research due to outliers within the results.